Posts for tag: gum disease

 Anyone can have gum disease, but not everyone recognizes it.
 It’s important to know if you have gum disease so you and your dentist can keep it from getting worse.
 Fortunately, there are some definite signs and symptoms of gum disease to look for.
 Your dentists at Personal Choice Dental want to help.
-They have office locations in Old Bridge and Parlin, NJ to serve your dental needs.
+They have office locations in Old Bridge, NJ to serve your dental needs.

 Early signs of gum disease include:

 - Irritated, bright red gum tissue

 - Puffy, swollen, painful gums